 If you want to put that into reps, you're looking at around 8 - 12 reps per set.

 If you're looking to increase mass, we'd recommend training your back at least two or even three times a week.

-We wouldn't recommend training your back on consecutive days though as you'll no doubt require some form of rest in order to stop your back from becoming fatigued which, in turn, may increase your chance of injury.
+We wouldn't recommend training your back on consecutive days though because rest is essential to avoid overtraining and minimise back fatigue which, in turn, may increase your chance of injury.

 There are some exercises that can benefit from a hollow body position, such as a front lever.
 These place tremendous demands on your lats and have a steep learning curve.

 As a rule of thumb, aim to retract your shoulders when pulling and try not to slump forward.

 Which back exercises should you do first?

 There's not really a definitive answer to this question as it will vary depending on how you train and the type of weightlifting you partake in.